Gentrifying Heidelberg West: Opportunity or Threat?

-This project aims to view the global phenomena of gentrification through a local lens.
-In particular, it is a response to localised concerns that Heidelberg West—a historically low socio-economic inner-city suburb of Melbourne—is on the cusp of immense social change.
-This concern arises from State Government initiated public-private housing redevelopments in nine inner-city sites under the Public Housing Renewal Program (PHRP), one of which is Heidelberg West.
+Heidelberg West continues to be on the cusp of immense social change.
+This arises from State Government initiated public-private housing redevelopments in nine inner-city sites under what was at the time of research dubbed, the Public Housing Renewal Program (PHRP).
+One of the sites is Heidelberg West.

-Preliminary semi-structured interviews were carried out with staff and volunteers from two prolific local non government organisations (LNGO), who work to ameliorate the social issues many residents face.
+We were privileged to converse with staff and volunteers from two prolific local non government organisations (LNGO), who work to ameliorate social issues many residents face.
 One in particular addresses historical cultural sensitivity issues for local Somali-Australians, 10% of Victoria’s population of which live in this suburb.
-The interviews revealed that while ‘community feedback’ on high-level descriptions of the new developments and pre-determined urban design proposals was sought, the exact purpose and usage of the data gained from the consultation—including how feedback will or won’t be mobilised—had not been disclosed to participants, including the LNGOs partnered with this project.
+The exchanges revealed that while ‘community feedback’ on high-level descriptions of the new developments and urban design proposals was sought, the exact purpose and usage of the data gained from consultations—including how feedback will or won’t be mobilised—had not been disclosed to many residents, nor the LNGOs we spoke with.

 What is the relationship between community engagement and the role of a designer in realising social equity?

 If community engagement is decoupled from the design process—rather than deeply integrated into the procurement and briefing process—why consult a community at all?

 Who gets a seat at the proverbial “table” to form a design brief?
 How is this determined and how might we legitimately democratise this process?